-5.1.3 Secondary air control location
+5.1.3 Secondary air control

 The secondary air control regulates the air entering the fire box chamber, suppling an overdraught of air to the fuel bed, together with supplying air in front of the glass viewing panel within the door assembly.
 This is known also as the air wash system.

-This control is situated below the fire door on the left hand side, when facing the front of the stove.
+This control is situated, centrally above the fire door, when facing the front of the stove.